diyruz/SensBoard/README.md

 # UI

 `BTN-1`: Starts the commissioning process.

-`BTN-2`: If hold after reset, perform Factory New reset (erase network and application persistent data) `BTN-2`: Reset the application to factory new state (also calls `zclGenericApp_RemoveAppNvmData`).
+`BTN-2`: If hold after reset, perform Factory New reset (erase network and application persistent data `zclGenericApp_RemoveAppNvmData`)

+`BTN-2`: Reset the application to factory new state.

 # Buttons

 `BTN-1` -> `DIO13`

 `BTN-2`-> `DIO14`

+# All pins are pulled up

 # GND pins